transloadit/uppy/website/src/docs/react.md

 ## Usage

+`@uppy/react` exposes component wrappers for `Dashboard`, `DragDrop`, and all other UI elements.
 The components can be used with either [React][] or API-compatible alternatives such as [Preact][].

+A couple things to keep in mind when using Uppy with React:

-Instead of adding a UI plugin to an Uppy instance with `.use()`, the Uppy instance can be passed into components as an `uppy` prop.
+* Instead of adding a UI plugin to an Uppy instance with `.use()`, the Uppy instance can be passed into components as an `uppy` prop.
-All other props are passed as options to the plugin.
+* All other props are passed as options to the plugin.
+* The Uppy instance should **not** live inside the component but outside of it.

-You have to pass the IDs of your `use`d plugins to the `plugins` array props so Dashboard knows it needs to render them.
+* You have to pass the IDs of your `use`d plugins to the `plugins` array props so Dashboard knows it needs to render them.

+Here is a basic example:

 ```js
 import React, { useEffect } from 'react'